IBM Cloud Docs

 Logging helps you see what’s going on

-IBM Cloudant’s logs indicating each API call made, what was requested and how long it took to respond can be automatically spooled to LogDNA for analysis and reporting for IBM Cloud-based services.
+IBM Cloudant’s logs indicating each API call made, what was requested and how long it took to respond can be automatically spooled to IBM Cloud Logs for analysis and reporting for IBM Cloud-based services.
 This data is useful for keeping an eye on request volumes, performance, and whether your application is exceeding the provisioned capacity for your IBM Cloudant service.

-You can set up the logging service at no cost to get started.
-Paid-for plans allow data to be parsed, retained, and archived to Object Storage.
+IBM Cloud Logs is a metered service that offers a variety of retention periods and log consumption tiers.
+Tiers allow data to be retained to archive to COS, cold or hot searched, and alerted upon at varying costs.
 Slices and aggregations of your data can be built up into visual dashboards to give you an at-a-glance view of your IBM Cloudant traffic.
-For more information, see the following website:
+For more information, see the following documentation:

 Compress your HTTP traffic